-- 2. The major benefit and contribution provisions of the System as reflected in the valuation are summarized in Schedule H. The valuation takes into account the effect of amendments of the System enacted through the 2021 session of the General Assembly.
-Since the previous valuation, the monthly benefit accrual rate has been increased from \$15.50 to \$15.75 per year of creditable service for members retiring on or after August 1, 2012, with an effective date of July 1, 2021. - 3.
+- 2. The major benefit and contribution provisions of the System as reflected in the valuation are summarized in Schedule H. The valuation takes into account the effect of amendments of the System enacted through the 2022 session of the General Assembly.
+Since the previous valuation, the monthly benefit accrual rate has been increased from \$15.75 to \$16.00 per year of creditable service for members retiring on or after August 1, 2012, with an effective date of July 1, 2022. - 3.
 Schedule D of this report outlines the full set of actuarial assumptions used to prepare the current valuation.
 Effective with the June 30, 2017 valuation, the assumed rate of return will be reduced by 0.10% (10 basis points) from the immediate prior actuarial valuation, as long as the actual rate of return for the fiscal year ending with the current valuation date exceeds the assumed rate of return from the immediate prior actuarial valuation.
 The assumed rate of return may not decrease below 7.00% net of investment expenses.
-Since the actual rate of return for the year ending June 30, 2021 was greater than 7.30%, the assumed rate of return used in this valuation was decreased from 7.30% to 7.20%. - 4.
-The Board Funding Policy adopted by the Board on December 17, 2020 is shown in Schedule F. - 5.
-The entry age actuarial cost method was used to prepare the valuation.
+Since the actual rate of return for the year ending June 30, 2021 was less than 7.20%, the assumed rate of return used in the current valuation remained at 7.20%. - 4.
+The Board Funding Policy adopted by the Board on December 17, 2020 is shown in Schedule F. - The entry age actuarial cost method was used to prepare the valuation.
 Schedule E contains a brief description of this method. - 6.
-The valuation reflects that the Board granted 1.5% cost-of-living adjustments (COLAs) to certain retired members on July 1, 2021 and on January 1, 2022. - 7.
-Comments on the valuation results as of June 30, 2021 are given in Section IV, and further discussion of the contributions is set out in Section V. - 8.
+The valuation reflects that the Board granted a 1.50% cost-of-living adjustment (COLA) to certain retired members on July 1, 2022, rather than the anticipated 1.50% COLAs on both July 1, 2022 and January 1, 2023. - 7.
+Comments on the valuation results as of June 30, 2022 are given in Section IV, and further discussion of the contributions is set out in Section V. - 8.
 We have prepared the Solvency Test and Schedule of Retirants Added to and Removed from Rolls for the System's Annual Comprehensive Financial Report.
 These tables are shown in Schedule J.